In this article, we will answer the question – can you put frozen fruit in Nutribullet?

 If you’ve ever noticed that your smoothies made with fresh ingredients seem to be done way before it’s time to stop drinking, this is because unfrozen ingredients don’t circulate as well as frozen ones do when they’re mixed together.

-Frozen ingredients blend much better, so your Nutribullet will be done blending before you think it should be.
+Frozen ingredients blend much better, so your frozen fruit smoothie in Nutribullet will be done blending before you think it should be.

 Add Ice Or Liquid Last